Bastard feudalism: History and historiography

 In return for becoming retainers, the gentry would expect to rely on their lord's influence in local and national politics.
 This practice was known as "maintenance".
-The retainer might wear his lord's livery badge or the grander form, a livery collar, which could be very useful in a courtroom.
+The retainer might wear his lord's heraldic badge or the grander form, a livery collar, which could be very useful in a courtroom.
 Under a weak king, such as Henry VI (reigned 1422–1461 and 1470–1471), the rivalries of magnates might spill over from the courtroom to armed confrontations, thereby perverting justice.

 Because they were rarely kept under arms for long periods, noble retinues were not private armies.
 Lacking standing armies, kings relied on noble retinues for the military forces they required to conduct wars or to crush internal rebellions.
-Under an inadequate king like Henry VI, ambitious or disaffected magnates such as Richard Duke of York (1411–1460) or Richard Neville, 16th Earl of Warwick (1428–1471) could use their network of servants and retainers to defy or even control the crown.
+Under an inadequate king like Henry VI, ambitious or disaffected magnates such as Richard of York, 3rd Duke of York (1411–1460) or Richard Neville, 16th Earl of Warwick (1428–1471) could use their network of servants and retainers to defy or even control the crown.
 Groups of gentry, already coming to blows over local issues, inevitably attached themselves to different patrons.
 Their private feuds continued under their leaders' banners and transferred to the battlefields of the Wars of the Roses; for example, the tenants and retainers who fought for Richard, Earl of Salisbury during his feud with the Percy family in the early 1450s were raised by him again to march against their King in 1459.

 Although Edward IV (reigned 1461–1470 and 1471–1483) attempted to limit "retaining", he generally did not succeed.
 However, Henry VII (reigned 1485–1509) managed to largely overcome bastard feudalism by imposing financial sanctions on unruly nobles.
-Furthermore, Henry passed a statute in 1504 that allowed only the King to have retainers – nobles had to apply and pay for a licence.
+Furthermore, Henry passed a statute in 1504 that allowed only the King to have retainers – nobles had to apply and pay for a license.
 Overall, bastard feudalism had vanished by the early seventeenth century.